 Can I make the batter ahead of time?

-Yes, you can prepare the butter ahead and store it in a fridge for up to 24 hours.
+Yes, you can prepare the batter up to 24 hours in advance.

 Mini Lava Cakes in Muffin Tins Recipe